clumsyspeedboat/Decision-Tree-Neo4j/README.md

 Task in Milestone 3:
 * Finding suitable dataset for Decision Tree Algorithm - Rahul
 * Survey of Decision Tree algorithms in Java - Nasim, Danny
+* Implementation of Decision Tree in WEKA - Seles
 * Prospects of Decision Tree algorithms being implemented on a graph database like Neo4j - Nasim, Danny

 ```